outsinre/outsinre.github.com/_posts/2017-08-05-nextcloud.md

 4. [Davdroid does not sync at all](https://forums.bitfire.at/topic/1508/zte-nubia-requires-autostart).
 For synchronization, must turn on [*autostart*](https://davdroid.bitfire.at/faq/entry/miui-no-synchronization/) for Davdroid in system setting.
 5. If Davdroid address book or calendar does not show up stock Contacts/Calendar apps, try *True Contacts* and *Etar* instead.
+6. Calendar app may remind incompatible *ics* format, then import without specifying a calendar and use *New Calendar* instead.
-6. Add or subscribe to [中国农历](https://github.com/infinet/lunar-calendar).
+7. Add or subscribe to [中国农历](https://github.com/infinet/lunar-calendar).

    Currently (as of Nextcloud 12), subscribed *iCal* web link [would not](https://github.com/nextcloud/server/issues/1497) be synced to mobile (i.e. Davdroid).